Yttrium: Precautions

-Yttrium currently has no known biological role, and it can be highly toxic to humans, animals and plants.
+Yttrium can be highly toxic to humans, animals and plants.

 Water-soluble compounds of yttrium are considered mildly toxic, while its insoluble compounds are non-toxic.
 In experiments on animals, yttrium and its compounds caused lung and liver damage, though toxicity varies with different yttrium compounds.
 In rats, inhalation of yttrium citrate caused pulmonary edema and dyspnea, while inhalation of yttrium chloride caused liver edema, pleural effusions, and pulmonary hyperemia.

 Exposure to yttrium compounds in humans may cause lung disease.
 Workers exposed to airborne yttrium europium vanadate dust experienced mild eye, skin, and upper respiratory tract irritation—though this may be caused by the vanadium content rather than the yttrium.
 Acute exposure to yttrium compounds can cause shortness of breath, coughing, chest pain, and cyanosis.
 The Occupational Safety and Health Administration (OSHA) limits exposure to yttrium in the workplace to 1 mg/m3 over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit (REL) is 1 mg/m3 over an 8-hour workday.
 At levels of 500 mg/m3, yttrium is immediately dangerous to life and health.
 Yttrium dust is highly flammable.